hyperledger/fabric/docs/source/build_network.rst

          peer channel join -b <channel-ID.block>

-You can make other peers join the channel as necessary by making appropriate changes in the four environment variables.
+You can make other peers join the channel as necessary by making appropriate changes in the four environment variables we used in the :ref:`peerenvvars` section, above.

 Install & Instantiate Chaincode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^